caiwei35/learngit/readme.txt

-Git is a distributed version control system.
+635528113Git is a distributed version controlsssystem.
-Git is free software.
+Git is free software distributed under the GPL.